tung/ruggrogue/book/saving-and-loading.md

 Like the difficulty tracker, the player has an `Experience` component.
 Components such as `Name`, `Renderable`, `Stomach` and `Tally` contain basic data.

-The `RenderOnMap` component is a tag component with no data, so its serialized form is the JSON `null` value.
+The `RenderOnMap` component is a tag component with no data, so its serialized to the JSON `null` value.
 The `Player` component would be saved the same way, except it stores some runtime data that doesn't need to be saved, so it comes out as an empty JSON object instead.

 The `FieldOfView` component represents which tiles in the immediate vicinity of the player should be visible.